m-a-h-e/m-a-h-e.github.io/index.md

 These layers of neurons are coupled by weighted connections which are adjusted during the learning process in a way to minimize the prediction error of the network normally using some sort of error gradient backpropagation.

-An good way to assemble neural networks is to define the following types of layers:
+A good way to build neural networks is to define the following basic building blocks which make it easy to assemble neural networks of arbitrary complexity:

 - **Connect layer** *(to implement sums of weighted connections)*
   - Dense connected layer